-By connecting your modem to your router (instead of directly to a computer), all devices connected to the router can access the modem, and therefore, the Internet.
+By connecting your modem to your router (instead of directly to a computer), all devices connected to the router are connected to the modem, and therefore, the Internet.
 The router provides a local IP address to each connected device, but they will all have the same external IP address, which is assigned by your ISP.

 To summarize, the device connection order is outlined below:

-While the router and modem are usually separate entities, in some cases, the modem and router may be combined into a single device.
-This type of hybrid device is sometimes offered by ISPs to simplify the setup process.
+Important: While the router and modem are often separate entities, it has been more common for the modem and router to be combined into a single device.
+This type of hybrid device (sometimes called a gateway) is offered by some ISPs to simplify the setup process.

 Entered: January 3, 2013 — Updated: July 16, 2018 – by Per Christensson